buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_1_First_Smart_Contract.md

 }
 ```

-First we import the HelloWorld contract from the address it was deployed to.
+First, we import the HelloWorld contract from the address it was deployed to.
 On the testnet this address would look something like `0x4aa1a46d5b95f4bb`.

-Next in the transaction body we can make variable declarations (just like a contract or a JS file) that will be available for the entire transaction.
+Next, in the transaction body, we can make variable declarations (just like a contract or a JS file) that will be available for the entire transaction.

 Transactions have four main phases, two of which we're seeing here:
 - `prepare`: This is where you pass in signers and the only place you can access their stuff.